-I am pleased to invite you to attend the 2025 Annual Meeting of Stockholders (together with any postponement, adjournment or delay thereof, the "Annual Meeting") of Oportun Financial Corporation ("Oportun" or the "Company") to be held at [●] [●.m], Pacific Time, on [●], [●], 2025.
-The Annual Meeting will be held virtually on the internet and will be available at www.cesonlineservices.com/oprt25 vm.
+I am pleased to invite you to attend the 2025 Annual Meeting of Stockholders (together with any postponement, adjournment or delay thereof, the "Annual Meeting") of Oportun Financial Corporation ("Oportun" or the "Company") to be held at 8:00 a.m., Pacific Time, on Friday, July 18, 2025.
+The Annual Meeting will be held virtually on the internet and will be available at www.cesonlineservices.com/oprt25_vm.